 Cut bait is a great choice if you’re looking to catch mackerel, striped bass, black and red drum, snook, and other species.

-One of the other best types of surf fishing baits that is slightly less popular than the ones we’ve mentioned already is squid.
+Another popular choice of bait that is slightly less popular than the ones we’ve mentioned already is squid.

 These small creatures are excellent choices of bait for beginners as their flesh is very tough and you’ll have no problem keeping them on the hook as you cast your rig out into the waves.